ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |sub_id_formats_supported|array of strings|{{discovery}} of {{&SELF}}|
 |assertion_formats_supported|array of strings|{{discovery}} of {{&SELF}}|

+# Implementation Status {#implementation}

+> Note: To be removed by RFC editor before publication.

+**GNAP Authorization Service in Rust** implementation by David Skyberg.
+<https://github.com/dskyberg/gnap>.
+Prototype implementation of AS and Client in Rust.
+MIT license.

+**Rafiki** from Interledger Foundation. <https://github.com/interledger/rafiki> Production implementation of AS in JavaScript.
+Apache 2.0 license.

+**Sample GNAP Client in PHP** implementation by Aaron Pareckit. <https://github.com/aaronpk/gnap-client-php> Prototype implementation of web application client and CLI client in PHP, with common support library.
+CC0 license.

+**SUNET Auth Server** from SUNET. <https://github.com/SUNET/sunet-auth-server> Production implementation of AS in Python.
+BSD license.

+**XYZ** from Bespoke Engineering, implementation by Justin Richer. <https://github.com/bspk/oauth.xyz-java>.
+Advanced prototype implementation of AS, Client, and RS in Java, with common support library.
+Prototype implementation of SPA Client in pure JavaScript.
+Apache 2.0 license.

 # Security Considerations {#security}

 In addition to the normative requirements in this document, implementors are strongly encouraged to consider these additional security considerations in implementations and deployments of GNAP.